jxchin/DETechAssessment-cjx/README.md

 ### What to improve on
 1. Separate my functions into various files and import them in my main script.
 2. Add more try blocks and logging in my functions
+3. Create a function to check and remove special characters from mobile_no, if any.

 ### How to setup on your local machine